openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `attachments_supported`: Required when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present, this array shall have at least one member.
 If omitted, the OP does not support attachments.

 `digest_algorithms_supported`: Required when OP supports external attachments.
 JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
-If the OP supports external attachments, the OP will support only hash algorithms that have a 'current' status.
-The list of possible digest/hash algorithm names and status is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).
+If the OP supports external attachments, the OP will support only 'approved' hash algorithms, as per NIST.
+The list of approved digest/hash function names and status is maintained by NIST CSRC in [@!approved_hash_algorithms] (established in [@FIPSSP180-4] and [@FIPSSP202]).

 This is an example openid-configuration snippet: